-These programs have been carefully designed to maximize use of Mayo's educational resources and to minimize service responsibilities.
+These programs have been carefully designed to maximize use of Mayo's educational resources and minimize service responsibilities.
 A limited number of categorical positions are sometimes available at the PGY-2 level.

 - Categorical Internal Medicine Residency (NRMP code 1328140C0)

-- Clinician Investigator Training Program (NRMP code 1328140C1)
+- Clinician-Investigator Training Program (NRMP code 1328140C1)

-- Preliminary Internal Medicine Residency Program (NRMP code 1328140P0)
+- Internal Medicine Preliminary Residency (NRMP code 1328140P0)

-Personal interviews are by invitation only and are based on the applicant's academic performance, USMLE scores*, letters of recommendation, and other accomplishments as detailed in the ERAS application.
+Personal interviews are by invitation only and are based on the applicant's academic performance, United States Medical Licensing Examination (USMLE) scores,* letters of recommendation and other accomplishments as detailed in the ERAS application.

 International medical graduates

 Particularly well-qualified international medical school graduates may be considered for admission.
 International medical graduates must be certified by the Educational Commission for Foreign Medical Graduates (ECFMG).
-Information about certification and visa sponsorship is available from:

-Clinician Investigator Training Program visa information
+Clinician-Investigator Training Program visa information

-The ECFMG cannot provide J-1 visa sponsorship for individuals enrolled in Mayo's CITP unless the clinician investigator training can be accommodated within the length of time of an ACGME-accredited (Accreditation Council for Graduate Medical Education) residency and combined fellowship program.
-For ECFMG J-1 visa classification, this time limit is usually 7 years which will accommodate most fellowship training programs.
+The ECFMG cannot provide J-1 visa sponsorship for individuals enrolled in Mayo's CITP unless the clinician-investigator training can be accommodated within the length of time of an Accreditation Council for Graduate Medical Education-accredited residency and combined fellowship program.
+For ECFMG J-1 visa classification, this time limit is usually seven years, which will accommodate most fellowship training programs.
 Individuals with this visa classification should discuss the opportunities for training in the CITP with the program at the time of their interview.

-Individuals wishing to pursue residency, fellowship and clinician investigator training in H-1B classification must have passed USMLE Steps 1, 2 and 3 when they are appointed to Mayo's program.
-An individual can hold H classification for usually a total maximum stay of six years in the United States.
-Anyone appointed to the CITP must be able to complete his or her residency, fellowship and clinician investigator training within six years.
-Prior time in H classification (i.e. employment, research) is counted in the six-year time allotment.
+Individuals wishing to pursue residency, fellowship and clinician-investigator training in H-1B classification must have passed USMLE steps 1, 2 and 3 when they are appointed to Mayo's program.
+An individual can usually hold H classification for a total maximum stay of six years in the U.S. Anyone appointed to the CITP must be able to complete his or her residency, fellowship and clinician-investigator training within six years.
+Prior time in H classification, such as employment or research, is counted in the six-year time allotment.